AmyangXYZ/Phaseblade/README.md

 # Phaseblade

-A deterministic real-time wireless network simulator designed for evaluating TDMA protocols and time synchronization in challenging environments.
-Built with Rust for high-performance node simulation (each running as independent thread with configurable clock drift), standard TCP/JSON for UI communication, and React/BabylonJS for 3D visualization.
-Phaseblade enables precise analysis of timing behaviors in wireless data transfer scenarios, making it ideal for studying network resilience and protocol performance under various field conditions.
+A deterministic real-time wireless network simulator built around a cycle-accurate time-triggered execution model.
+Each network node runs as an independent Rust thread with an RTOS-like preemptive task scheduler, mapping configurable cycle counts to local ticks to simulate clock drift.
+Phaseblade enables precise evaluation of TDMA protocols and time synchronization algorithms through reproducible network experiments, with real-time visualization via a React/BabylonJS UI.

 ## Key Advantages